mikebway/poc-gcp-ecomm/README.md

 * [The gRPC Cart Microservice](cart)

-## Unit Testing
+## Unit Testing With the Firestore Emulator

 Many of the unit tests require that a local instance of the Firestore emulator be running.
 That is the case whether using `make test`, indirectly as a dependency of `make build` or `make deploy`, or from within an IDE.

-The easiest way to achieve this is to use `make firestore`; this will ensure that the Firestore emulator is spun up for the correct Google Cloud Project ID to listen to the port expected by the unit test code.
+The easiest way to achieve this is to use `make firestore` in a second terminal window.
+This will ensure that the Firestore emulator is spun up for the correct Google Cloud Project ID to listen to the port expected by the unit test code.

+Unfortunately, running under `make`, the Firestore emulator cannot be stopped with simply by tapping Ctrl+C a couple of times.
+Executing `make stop-firestore` in your other terminal window will take care of that.